hongsly/ml-study-plan/Project-Ideas.md

 - "Walk me through your feature engineering process"
 - "Why did you choose XGBoost over Random Forest?"
 - "How did you handle missing values?"
+- "Explain your Airflow DAG.
+How do you ensure idempotency?"
+- "How does your feature store work?
+How do you ensure train/serve consistency?"
+- "Walk me through your drift detection approach.
+What triggers a model retrain?"
 - "How would you handle new categories at inference time?"
-- "How would you update this model in production?"
+- "How would you update this model in production without downtime?"
-- "What's the risk of data leakage in your pipeline?"
+- "What's the risk of data leakage in your pipeline?
+How did you prevent it?"
+- "Show me a drift report.
+What would you do if you detected significant drift?"

 ---